square/okhttp/docs/caching.md

 ## EventListener events

 Cache Events are exposed via the EventListener API.
-Typical scenarios are
+Typical scenarios are below.

 ### Cache Hit

 In the ideal scenario, the cache can fulfill the request without any conditional call to the network.
 This will skip the normal events such as DNS, connecting to the network, and reading the response body.

+As recommended by the HTTP RFC, the max age of a document is defaulted to 10% of the document's age at the time it was served based on "Last-Modified".
+Default expiration dates aren't used for URIs containing a query.

+Warning about cached results are returned in the "Warning" header.

  - CallStart
  - **CacheHit**